samply/bridgehead/README.md

 ### Data Exporter Service

-The Exporter is a dedicated service for **extracting and exporting raw data in tabular formats** such as **Excel, CSV, Opal, JSON, XML**...
+The Exporter is a dedicated service for extracting and exporting Bridgehead data in (tabular) formats such as Excel, CSV, Opal, JSON, XML, ...
 Its architecture is template-based, allowing users to define **what data** to extract and from **which sources** (e.g., **Blaze**).

 #### Data Quality Report